treydock/mock_tools/README.md

 This script will create the databases necessary for a local yum repository and optionally run repoview on each repo.

+Default variable settings build Fedora 14-16 for i386, x86_64, and src.

 ## Usage ##
 ```
 create_all_repos